iuriaranda/venus-docker/README.md

 ### dbus

 Runs the D-Bus on a socket at `/var/run/dbus/system_bus_socket`.
 A volume should be mounted at `/var/run/dbus/` and shared with all other containers so they can all access the D-Bus.
-For obvious reasons this is a crucial service that is needed by all the rest.
+This container is only needed in case you want to run the Venus services on an isolated D-Bus.
+If you want to run them on the host system D-Bus then you can omit this container and mount the host system D-Bus socket in the other services instead (check out the [`system-dbus` example](#host-system-dbus)).

 ### localsettings